BioMeDS/Python_Course_WS24/README.md

 - Version control (with git)
 - Interactive code execution (with jupyter notebooks)
 - Importing code from a local python file

+## Further Material

+- [Codingame](https://www.codingame.com/training/easy): Level up your coding with games, puzzles, and challenges.
+- [Introduction to Machine Learning with Python](https://www.oreilly.com/library/view/introduction-to-machine/9781449369880/) by Andreas C. Müller, Sarah Guido
+- [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): Introduction to Data Science with Python after you have learned the language basics.

+## Evaluation

+[Link to evaluation form]

+Please take the time to (anonymously) evaluate this course.

+## Exam Assignments

+Solve all six assignments in the Rosalind course room by March 7, 2025.
+As this is an official examination, you must solve the assignments independently.
+You can use Google but don't copy-paste solutions from someone else (including Chat-GPT).
+You need to upload your code for each challenge.
+Be prepared to explain your solution to Markus.
+In order to pass the exam:

+- sign up for the exam in WueStudy
+- solve all six assignments before the deadline
+- Markus checks the code you submitted
+- if the code looks suspicious you have to explain your solutions to Markus
+- some students will be selected at random to explain their solutions to Markus
+- if you are unable to explain your solution, you need to hand in another solution

+[Course Sign-up  on [Rosalind](https://rosalind.info/)] Set your full name to your real name.